-This statistic shows the total population of France from 2004 to 2014.
+This statistic shows the total population of France from 2010 to 2014, with projections up until 2020.
 In 2012, the total population of France was estimated to amount to 63.38 million people.

 Although the total French population has annually increased, population growth has been in a slump from 2006 to 2012.
 However, the decrease of population growth is seemingly irrelative to births in the country, primarily because France’s fertility rate has remained relatively steady over the past decade, based on information from 2011.

 Yearly population growth could potentially be attributed to a positive lifestyle in the country and a steady economic growth.
 France is ranked in the top 30 countries with the highest Human Development Index , also known as HDI, which is determined based on life expectancy at birth, literacy rate, education levels and gross national income per capita.
 France, in this case, was ranked 12th out of the top 20 countries with the highest life expectancy in 2011.

 From an economic standpoint, France has remained stable, despite several complications within the European Union.
 Since the 2008 financial crisis, France’s unemployment rate has increased and has experienced several swings year-to-year up until 2014.
 However, despite fluctuating unemployment rates, GDP growth has very slightly been on the rise on a yearly basis, ever since experiencing a dramatic drop in 2009.
 Additionally, the GDP itself has continuously been fluctuating since 2008), after enduring a continuous increase in the years prior.